Geostartico/Trusted-list-browser/documentation/systemTest/systemTest.md

   3) the selected services are viewed

 - execution variables: different initial configurations and different orders of deselection may lead to different results

+## Unit tests

+- unit tests are contained in directories named "\_\_tests\_\_" under the following directories in src:
+  - decoder
+  - facade
+  - fetch
+  - filter
+- no unit tests are made on the gui as they would be rather difficult to define in a testing framework
+- tests are written using the jest framework for typescript testing
+- most of the tests don't test the possibility of passing a undefined or null variable.
+This is because typescript won't let the user pass a undefined or null reference unless explicitly specified in the function definition or if it has a parameter with "any" type. note: javascript lets you pass undefined or null values because it doesn't have typechecking, thus in the test is perfectly valid to pass undefined or null values.
+This doesn't happen in the actual code as it is entirely written in typescript
+- To run tests one must run yarn test on the main repository directory and press "a" if needed.